Using the Rovo Ops agent

 Update work item priority

-Update the priority of a given incident
+Update the priority of a Jira work item.

 Update major incident tag